-Our results suggest that the FactSheets methodology~\cite{factsheet-methodology-IEEE} worked as intended, that is, FS team members were able to successfully use the methodology to create AI documentation that was useful to its intended audience.
-Specifically, we found that \begin{enumerate} \item[RQ1] \textbf{Methodology usable without human-centered training?} Even without training in human-centered design methodologies, FS team members adopted the methodology, successfully elicited needs from their consumers, and encoded those needs into a FactSheet template.
-Furthermore, the template addressed needs specific to the AI healthcare domain, but were still general enough to be reused across several, quite different, models. \item[RQ2] \textbf{FactSheets addressed needs of consumers?} Consumers found the resulting FactSheets met their needs, giving them high quality scores along several dimensions.
-Not all needs were met, however, and the identification of missing content further reinforced a core motivation for the FactSheets methodology: that AI documentation must be tailored to the specific needs of each consumer. \item[RQ3] \textbf{Methodology benefits and costs?} FS team members and consumers benefited from documentation that was authoritative, in a single location, and supported additional detailed exploration for specific needs.
+Our results suggest that the AI documentation process~\cite{factsheet-methodology-IEEE} worked as intended, that is, FS team members were able to successfully use the process to create documentation that was useful to its intended audience.
+Specifically, we found the following answers to our research questions: \begin{enumerate} \item[RQ1] \textbf{Process usable without human-centered training?} Even without training in human-centered practices, FS team members adopted the process, successfully elicited needs from their consumers, and encoded those needs into a FactSheet template.
+Furthermore, the template addressed needs specific to the AI healthcare domain, but was still general enough to be reused across several, quite different, models. \item[RQ2] \textbf{Documentation addressed needs of consumers?} Consumers found the resulting FactSheets met their needs, giving them high quality scores along several dimensions.
+Not all needs were met, however, and the identification of missing content further reinforced a core motivation for the documentation process: that AI documentation must be tailored to the specific needs of each consumer. \item[RQ3] \textbf{Process benefits and costs?} FS team members and consumers benefited from documentation that was authoritative, in a single location, and supported additional detailed exploration for specific needs.
 In 16 of 17 interviews, participants agreed that the FactSheets were an improvement over earlier documentation practices. \end{enumerate}

-In summary, the benefits of following the FactSheets methodology to improve AI transparency seemed to outweigh the costs, and are best expressed by T2-A who closed their interview saying the following about the methodology, \say{I think it's going to be very useful for us going forward and really it's becoming a core part of what we're doing.}
+In summary, the benefits of following the FactSheets documentation process to improve AI transparency seemed to outweigh the costs, and are best expressed by T2-A who closed their interview saying the following about the process, \say{I think it's going to be very useful for us going forward and really it's becoming a core part of what we're doing.}

 \ignore{ \begin{acks}

 \end{acks} }

 \ignore{